Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields: Bogoliubov analysis of excitation spectra

 with the normalization factor

 This state is an eigenstate of $T_\alpha(\av_j)$ with an eigenvalue $e^{-i\kv\cdot\av_j}$.

-The LLL magnetic Bloch state $\Psi_{\kv\alpha}(\rv)$ represents a vortex lattice with a periodic pattern of zeros for any value of the wave vector $\kv$.\footnote{ Mueller and Ho \cite{Mueller02} instead use the Jacobi theta function to express a vortex-lattice wave function.
-Such an expression is obtained by performing the Poisson resummation in Eq.\ \eqref{eq:mag_Bloch} for $\Nvor\to\infty$. } Indeed, by rewriting Eq.\ \eqref{eq:mag_Bloch} as
+The LLL magnetic Bloch state $\Psi_{\kv\alpha}(\rv)$ represents a vortex lattice with a periodic pattern of zeros for any value of the wave vector $\kv$.\footnote{ Mueller and Ho \cite{Mueller02} instead use Jacobi's theta function to express a vortex-lattice wave function.
+Such an expression is obtained by performing the Poisson resummation in Eq.\ \eqref{eq:mag_Bloch} for $\Nvor\to\infty$; see \ref{app:mag_Bloch_theta}. } Indeed, by rewriting Eq.\ \eqref{eq:mag_Bloch} as

 and comparing it with the complex conjugate of the Perelomov overcompleteness equation $\sum_{\mv} (-1)^{m_1+m_2} c_{\mv\alpha} (\rv) =0$ \cite{Perelomov1971}, we find that $\Psi_{\kv\alpha}(\rv)$ has zeros at \cite{Burkov10}